Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsection{Epidemic models on temporal networks}

-We now extend the SI, SIR and SIS models to temporal networks, i.e., networks in which links are created and removed at certain moments in time.
-We represent a temporal network by a function $\varepsilon_{ij}(t)$, whose value is one if a link between node $i$ and $j$ exists at absolute time $t$ and zero otherwise.
+We now extend the SI, SIR, and SIS models to temporal networks, i.e., networks in which links are created and removed at certain moments in time.
+We represent a temporal network as a field of functions $\varepsilon_{ij}(t)$, whose value is one if a link between node $i$ and $j$ exists at time $t$ and zero otherwise.
 The network evolution can be deterministic or stochastic.
 In particular, $\varepsilon_{ij}(t)$ may depend on the epidemic state of the nodes up to time $t$.

 An infected individual $i$ can infect $j$ at time $t$ only if a link between $i$ and $j$ exists at time $t$.
-This means that the effective transmission rate between $i$ and $j$ is now $\lambda(\tau)\varepsilon_{ij}(t)$, where $\tau$ is the time since infection of $j$.
-It follows that the effective distribution of infection times is
+This means that the effective transmission rate between $i$ and $j$ is now $w_{ij}\lambda(\tau)\varepsilon_{ij}(t)$, where $\tau$ is the time since infection of $j$.
+It follows that the effective distribution of infection times from node $i$ to node $j$ is

 where $T_i$ is the absolute time at which individual $i$ was infected.
 Equation~\eqref{eq:psi_temp} is the equivalent of Eq.~\eqref{eq:psi_static} for temporal networks.
+We observe that, in contrast with the static network case, $\psi_{ij}$ now depends both on the time since infection of node $i$ and on the absolute time $t$ (through $T_i$).
 For SIR and SIS models, the recovery distribution $\rho(\tau)$ is defined as for static networks, see Eq.~\eqref{eq:rho_static}.

-A special case of temporal networks are those in which contacts are so brief to be treated as instantaneous, with a non-negligible chance of infection in each contact.
-One example would be a computer virus that spreads as an email attachment through a network of computer users.
-Mathematically, this represents the limiting case in which the function $\varepsilon_{ij}(t)$ is equal to one for vanishing durations $\delta t$ and $\lambda(\tau)$ tends to infinity, in such a way that $\lambda(\tau) \delta t$ remains finite.
-In this limit, the function $\psi_{i,j}(\tau;T_i)\delta t$ becomes a probability distribution over a set of discrete events.
+In some real temporal networks, contacts are brief enough to be treated as instantaneous, with a non-negligible chance of infection in each contact.
+Mathematically, such contacts can be represented as Dirac $\delta$ peaks in $\varepsilon_{ij}(\tau)$ with weight $w_{ij}$.
+In this case $\psi_{i,j}(\tau\,|\,w_{ij}\,;\,T_i)$ becomes a probability distribution over a set of discrete events.
+The individual transmission probability during each such instantaneous contact, assuming that no earlier transmission took place, is given by $1 - \exp(-w_{ij}\lambda(\tau))$.